natesilva/big-config/README.md

 * `BIGCONFIG_ROOT` - the path to your configuration directory, if it’s not called `config` or if it’s not located in your project’s top-level directory.
 * `BIGCONFIG_ENV_PREFIX` - this defaults to `CONFIG__` but you can set it to something else if you want to name your environment variables with a different prefix.

+## Use with S3

+As a special case, you can load configurations from Amazon S3.
+This is meant to be used in a deployment/production scenario.